irybakov/magic-link/docs/schema.md

 # Tables

 KEYS - stores all active `key Pairs`.
-We assume ot have several active key pairs in case of rotation.
+We assume to have several active key pairs in case of rotation.

 ```mermaid
 erDiagram